 Students may opt to replace any one module in each semester with a 15 CAT option in a subject beyond their joint programme.
-Programmes across the Faculty of Humanities offer rich choices in particularly cognate disciplines.
+Programmes across the Faculty of Arts and Humanities offer rich choices in particularly cognate disciplines.
 You are advised to talk to your Personal Academic Advisor or the Director of Programmes in English before choosing a module out of discipline.

-Semester 1: 2 single modules in English plus the equivalent credits in History; OR 2 single modules in English plus 1 single module in History plus 1 single module in another subject; OR 2 single modules in History plus 1 single module in English pluse 1 single module in another subject.
+Semester 1: 2 single modules in English plus the equivalent credits in History; OR 2 single modules in English plus 1 single module in another subject; OR 2 single modules in History plus 1 single module in English pluse 1 single module in another subject.

-Semester 2: 2 single modules in English plus the equivalent credits in History; OR 2 single modules in English plus 1 single module in History plus 1 single module in another subject; OR 2 single modules in History plus 1 single module in English plus 1 single module in another subject.
+Semester 2: 2 single modules in English plus the equivalent credits in History; OR 2 single modules in English plus 1 single module in another subject; OR 2 single modules in History plus 1 single module in English pluse 1 single module in another subject.

 Please note that in order to sustain the balance of your joint programme, if you choose to replace a single module in English in Semester 1 with an alternative subject, and you also choose to take an alternative subject in Semester 2, you must replace a History module.
-Alternatively, if you choose to replace a single module in History in Semester 1 with an alternative subject, and you wish to take an alternative subject in Semester 2, you must replace an English module.
+Alternatively, if you choose to replace a single module in History in Semester 1 with an alternative subject, and you choose to replace a single module in History in Semester 1 with an alternative subject in Semester 2, you must replace an Light for the subject of the subject in Semester 2, you must replace an English module.